Leaking Gas Lines Remain in Mid-Texas Despite Explosions

 For about ten years, a news station in Texas, WFAA, has performed numerous investigations on gas lines, which have failed due to compression couplings.
 Research stated that the constant shifting of the ground soil has caused many of these gas lines to leak, bust apart, and explode in homes.
 In hopes of remedying the problems, the Texas Railroad Commission rewrote files to require all joints on any plastic or steel pipes underground to be welded or built strong enough to resist pullout.
 However, the leaks and explosions continued.

 Although these occurrences continued, the Texas Railroad Commission failed to fine Atmos Energy, the company that owns and is required to maintain the lines.
-After the large explosion occurred in the Dallas, neighbors demanded answers.
+After the large explosion occurred in Dallas, neighbors demanded answers.
 Atmos Energy responded stating they detected a leak in the neighborhood’s gas main.
 However, no further information regarding potential dangers was provided.

 WFAA took action and conducted more surveys, which proved that tens of thousands of leaks still remained across the Mid-Texas system regulated by Atmos.
 Many of these leaks existed since 2009.